Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Longer Close Timelines Impacting Runway

 The average funding round now takes 6-9 months to close, up from 3-4 months just a few years ago.
-This extended timeline creates serious cash flow problems for startups operating on tight runway.
+This extended timeline means founders need help not just with runway pressure but also to manage cash flow during longer fundraising cycles.
 Many founders start fundraising with twelve months of cash, then find themselves scrambling for bridge financing when deals drag on longer than expected.

 What a Fractional CFO Does for a Fundraise

-A fractional CFO brings executive-level financial expertise to your fundraising process without the full-time salary—typically working 10-20 hours per month.
+A fractional CFO brings part-time chief financial officer leadership to your fundraising process without the full-time salary—typically working 10-20 hours per month.
 Unlike bookkeepers who record transactions or accountants who handle tax compliance, comprehensive accounting services and bookkeeping services are essential parts of the broader financial management ecosystem, but fractional CFOs provide higher-level financial control and strategic oversight.
-Fractional CFOs build the strategic financial infrastructure that makes companies investable, helping companies navigate financial challenges and prepare for growth.
+Fractional CFOs build the strategic financial infrastructure that helps companies navigate complex financial challenges and support business growth.
 They translate business models into projections that investors can trust and use to make decisions.

 Investor-Ready Financial Model